Barcelona, Spain

 The Gothic Quarter is the oldest area in Barcelona, it has beautiful medieval landmarks and remains of the city Roman wall.
 It feels like a labyrinth, with narrow streets opening out to squares.

-Another option is Gilda Tapas Gourmet, where you can try some Spanish tapas with a Belgian twist.
+You will also find in this area tons of great restaurants and bars.
+During one of my visits to Barcelona, An interesting options is Gilda Tapas Gourmet, where you can try some Spanish tapas with a Belgian twist.
 Food was good!

 This Neo-Gothic Catholic church is not known by the many tourists, a hidden-gem, and was built in 1342 offering a bell tower with observation deck, with 360 degrees view of Barcelona.
 It's worth a visit.
 It's only 2 euros to get one of the best views of the city, besides the staircase alone is such an experience!